 Mark my words: Android TV is set to take the world by storm over the next few years.
 While devices like the Roku and Apple TV are incredibly useful and offer lots of fantastic features, they remain relatively niche gadgets for most people.

-Android TV will change all that.
-It’s going to do for smart televisions what the mobile version of Android did for smartphones.
+Android TV will change all that .
+It’s going to do for smart televisions what the mobile version of Android did for smartphones, and it comes out on top when Android TV is compared with competitors like Amazon Fire TV.

 Whether you’re an early adopter or thinking about making your first Android TV purchase, we want to help you get the most out of your box.
 Here are seven amazing Android TV tricks you might not know about.